 Faces of fashion photographers, choreographers, designers, stylists and models would emerge through the smoke and spin in my head like a jackpot machine.
 The risks and benefits of every combination would be calculated in my head.
 Suddenly there would be a glimpse of light in my clouded mind and I’d run down to break the plan of action to my team.

-My mind was focused on a print shoot for a ladies denim commercial for the Middle East.
+My mind was focused on a print shoot for a ladies' denim commercial for the Middle East.
 I had already zeroed in on the photographer.
 The only bone of contention was which young ladies to select.
 They had to look beautiful, nothing else, simply gorgeous.
 Tall, slim, good features, nice long hair and fair.
 The industry demanded fair girls for print shoots.
 Dusky girls with average features were useless for this.
 They were good enough for the ramp if they were tall and slim enough.
 But even they were taken grudgingly.
 I was an integral part of a shallow world.
 But that shallow world paid for the comfortable lifestyle which I led.
 Changing the world or people’s perception wasn’t my concern.

 I still wasn’t part of the shallow world though.
-After every such meeting, I needed a fag to get over the uneasiness.
+After every such meeting, I needed a drag to get over the uneasiness.
 It was the hope in those eyes.
 The hope and trust which would haunt me.
 The hope and trust which I strangled, the moment the pictures touched the bin.

 Then slowly I turned cold.
 I assimilated myself in that world.
 My job was to sell dreams.
 I started living in a dream myself.
 My smile became my mask.
 I became a parody of myself.
 I started disliking people who were not good looking.
-I felt they were coming to office and wasting my time.
+I felt that they were coming to office to waste my time.
 The same time which I could dedicate to “deserving” people.
 At times I made it a point to tell them that.
 Mostly I did it in a politically correct manner.
 Sometimes I was blunt.
 But I didn’t care.
 I had a business to run and salaries to pay.

 Gradually the sight of bad features, bad hair, bad dressing started making me uneasy.
 My soul turned shallow, then dry and finally I could feel it die.
 I know it died because I felt empty.
-It lay buried somewhere in the four walls of my agency.
+It lay buried somewhere between the four walls of my agency.
 I never quite realized the subtle transition of my soul into arrogance.
 The only thing that remained of my previous self was my “carton of 20”.
 The hopeful eyes still haunted me though.
 But I knew a drag was all it took to cloud those thoughts away.

 Outside the office, I was myself again.
 Maybe that’s why I always liked going to the terrace to think.
 The fresh sea breeze felt liberating.
 It allowed me to think in peace without being disturbed.
 My soul felt alive again.
 It was the only place where I could be at ease with my “oral companion”.

-My soot stained lips broke into a genuine smile on seeing her pudgy dusky features.
+My soot stained lips broke into a genuine smile on seeing her pudgy, dusky features.
 However, the hint of coldness in my heart screamed, “For that skin tone, at least use a hint of bronzer to liven it up”.
 Her hair was tied neatly in a tight pony tail, a far cry from the cute step cuts which were in vogue.
 Her simple denims and tee did not make any attempt to hide her ample frame.
 In my office, a girl looking like that would have been spurned.
 I disliked bulky people.
-I just felt they were too lazy to exercise.
-“I hate people who abused their bodies”, I would tell my near and dear ones even as an extra layer of soot collected over my lungs.
-“How many times have I said no wearing sneakers on flared denims”, my heart wailed.
+I felt that they were too lazy to exercise.
+“I hate people who abuse their bodies”, I would tell my near and dear ones even as an extra layer of soot collected over my lungs.
+“How many times have I said no wearing sneakers on flared denims!” my heart wailed.
 She was a stark contrast to the girls who visited my agency and those who worked there.
 But that day she did not flash her pearly whites on seeing me.

-She never quite knew why her boss never sent her out for client calls.
-Such marketing offered higher financial rewards and better networking opportunities to further ones career.
-She definitely had the capabilities of pulling it off.
-I expressed my curiosity to her boss once when I bumped into him in the elevator.
+Despite being a star performer at work, she never quite knew why her boss didn’t ask her to meet clients in person.
+Such direct sales offered a higher financial reward and a better networking opportunity to further ones career.
+She was definitely capable of pulling it off.
+I expressed my curiosity to her boss when I bumped into him in the elevator one day.
 He smirked and patted my shoulder.
 “We sell high end perfumes, son.
-I don’t want to scare my clients.
+I don’t want to scare away my clients”.
 He gave a chuckle.
-You know what she looks like!
+“You know what she looks like.
 And her dressing, she needs some tips from your staff!”
-We had reached the landing to our office as he completed his sentence.
+We had reached the floor to our respective offices as he completed his sentence.
 My soul always disappeared on that floor.
 I smirked and chuckled harder than him.
-I was amused by my own stupidity.
+My own stupidity amused me.

 She sniffled and looked me in the eye.
 “Got another drag?”
 I crossed my eyebrows.
 I wasn’t expecting that.
 “Yeah I do.
-I didn’t know you smoke.
+I didn’t know that you smoke.
 I don’t think you should.”
-She eased my companion out of my fingers and took a deep puff.
+She eased the stub out of my fingers and took a deep puff.
 Her eyes burned with a sanguine radiance as the smoke hissed out of her lips over my face.
 Then she coughed and tears ran down her dark cheeks.
 Immediately taking the stub out of her hand, I extinguished it on the floor.
 I put my arm round her comfortingly and smiled lightly.
 “Don’t worry.
 I’m here for you.
 Let those tears flow and it’ll make you feel better.”
 My shoulder got wet as tears flowed on it.
 I sat still, not knowing how to react.
 I needed to think.
 To think I needed a quick drag.

 I stroked her hair comfortingly while my brain raced.
 “Maybe she’s had a fight with her boyfriend”, I said to myself.
-Immediately a voice from within smirked, “Do you really think she will have a boyfriend.
+Immediately a voice from within smirked, “Do you really think that she’ll have a boyfriend.
 I mean look at her.
 I wouldn’t date her if she was the last woman on this planet”.
 “Love is blind”, I countered.
 “Of course it is.
 Else ugly people would never be loved.”
 I quickly pulled out a cigarette and popped it between my lips.
 With slightly shaking hands, I flicked open my Zippo and readily inhaled the soothing draft of air.
 It had a magical effect and squabble within me ceased immediately.

 She moved her face off my shoulder.
 I gazed into her pink orbs and smiled lightly.
 I could see pain, hurt, confusion and embarrassment all rolled in one look.
 I handed her my cigarette.
-That was the only cure which I could vouch for and the only one which was at hand.
+That was the only cure which I could vouch for and the only one which was on hand.
 “Thanks”, she muttered coldly before closing her eyes and taking a drag.
 A tear rolled down the side of her eye as I lit a cigarette for myself.

 Weeping girls made me panic.
 Most of the girls I knew could open a faucet within themselves at the drop of a hat.
 They could use those tears as a weapon to attack you or as a shield to defend their actions.
 Either way men had no chance of fighting back.
 Reasoning was always futile; I had learnt the hard way.